briantreacy/epi_param_estimation_viral_loads/README.md

 ## Estimating epidemic parameters from viral load data

-I present a summary of one of my PhD projects, which outlined a method to estimate the parameters of a class of epidemic models given one had access to the rate of exponential growth $r$ seen in the infected population during the beginning of an epidemic along with viral load data collected during this same period.
+I present a summary of one of my PhD projects, which outlined a method to estimate the parameters of a class of epidemic models given one had access to the rate of exponential growth $r$ observed in the infected population during the beginning of an epidemic along with viral load data collected during this same period.
 We demonstrate with an SIR model:
 ```math
 \begin{equation}
 \begin{aligned}